MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/france/emea-fra-cash-registers.md

 ### Configure receipt formats

-NF 525 compliance requires that receipts should not be printed by default and should only be printed if the customer requests.
-To comply with this, for every receipt format, change the value of the **Print behavior** field to **Prompt User**.
+NF 525 compliance requires that receipts shouldn't be printed by default and should only be printed by customer request.
+To comply with this requirement, for every receipt format, change the value of the **Print behavior** field to **Prompt User**.
 You must also configure hardware profiles to support receipt printers and to enable Hardware station.
 For more information about how to work with POS peripherals, see [Peripherals](../../retail-peripherals-overview.md).

 In the Receipt format designer, add the following custom fields to the appropriate receipt sections.
 Note that field names correspond to the language texts that you defined in the previous section.